In Pursuit of Otherwise Possibilities, Queer Performance Pedagogy and Feedback (IPOP)

 - What can the unique histories of queer performance teach us about making art today?

-Setting out to explore these questions IPOP will gather students, teachers, and alumni of the Academy for Theater and Dance who self-identify as working with queer themes, practices, and theories.
+Setting out to explore these questions IPOP will gather students, teachers, and alumni of the Academy of Theatre and Dance who self-identify as working with queer themes, practices, and theories.
 Divided into three tracks, IPOP will include research assemblies, practical workshops, and feedback sessions.
 During research assemblies participant’s will explore different queer philosophies and lineages with an aim of developing personal theoretical underpinnings to support their artistic work.
 Throughout the year IPOP will invite guest artists to share their methodologies in practical workshops.
 Finally, a cohort of queer makers will meet monthly to share and feedback each other’s artistic practice.
 While the focus will be on supporting the individual artists, the feedback session will also serve to develop best practices, techniques and theories for what the art of (queer) feedback could look like.

 From these various explorations and studies, IPOP will host a symposium to share the findings of the first year and engage with the larger queer performance scene in Amsterdam and Europe more broadly.
 This conference will gather a number of guest artists and academics as well as presentations by members of the IPOP community.
 To foster an open, non-hierarchical approach to queer research, the form of presentations within the symposium will be varied and open and will include lectures, workshops, performances, and other structures as proposed by the presenters.